JI-0/the-sqisign-go/README.md

 # SQIsign

-This library is a C implementation of SQIsign, short for Short Quaternion and Isogeny Signature (from isogeny graphs of supersingular elliptic curves).
+This is a Go/Golang bindings project of the C implementation of SQIsign library, short for Short Quaternion and Isogeny Signature (from isogeny graphs of supersingular elliptic curves).

 ## Requirements